greglook/merkledag-ledger/doc/model.md

 The `close-account` entry marks the account as inactive and it should not be used in postings.
-There should not be any non-note entries in an account's register until after an `open-account` entry.
+There should not be any non-note entries in an account's register until after another `open-account` entry.

 ### Balance Checks